Where to Stay in Germany: My Best Picks

 Reviews – Should You Care?

-Yes, I pay attention to reviews.
-If a property’s aggregate review score is under 8.0 out of a possible 10, I usually pass.
-Sometimes the difference between a property with a 9.6 review and one with an 8.2 review is only a few euros, and yet the quality of the higher-rated property is worth the extra money.
+Sometimes, the difference between a property with a 9.6 review and one with an 8.2 review is only a few euros, and yet the quality of the higher-rated property is worth the extra money.

 You have to take reviews with a grain of salt, however.
-Just because a property has a score of 9.8 doesn’t meant it’s five-star luxury.
+Just because a property has a score of 9.8 doesn’t mean it’s five-star luxury.
 Check the star rating and realize that a 9.8 score for a two-star hotel is not the same as a 9.8 for a four-star, and proceed accordingly.

 TIP: Read reviews on a few sites, such as booking.com and TripAdvisor.
 I take my time when booking accommodations in Germany and elsewhere to make sure I’m getting the best value for my travel dollar.